Chart Color Schemes

 Health performance in King Island is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-King Island faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
-Approximately 50% (~838 people) of its total population has private health cover, compared to the national average of 55.3%.
+King Island faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Approximately half of its total population (~838 people) has private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (9.9%) and mental health issues (7.6%).
-About two-thirds (66.9%) of residents claim to be completely clear of medical ailments, compared to 65.0% in the rest of Tasmania.
-As of a recent report dated October 2021, 22.9% (~383 people) of residents are aged 65 and over.
-Health outcomes among seniors on King Island are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions are arthritis (9.9% of residents) and mental health issues (7.6%).
+A majority of residents (66.9%) report being free from medical ailments, slightly higher than the Rest of Tas. figure of 65.0%.
+As of a certain date, 22.9% of residents are aged 65 and over (383 people).
+Health outcomes among seniors on King Island are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health